Ameer1428/Blog/Day - 2.md

 # Day 02: The Shift from "Chat" to "Agency" ⚙️

 In late 2025, the industry has reached a "Prompting Plateau."
 Simply writing better prompts no longer yields significant ROI.
-The real breakthrough is occurring in **Agentic Workflows**—moving from single-shot responses to autonomous, iterative loops.
+The real breakthrough is occurring in **Agentic Workflows** moving from single-shot responses to autonomous, iterative loops.

 ## 🧠 What is an "Agentic Workflow"?
 Unlike a standard chatbot that answers and stops, an Agentic system follows a **Reasoning-Action (ReAct)** loop.
 It doesn't just "know" things; it "uses" things.